jacklul/asuswrt-scripts/README.md

 /bin/sh /jffs/scripts-startup.sh install
 ```

-_If you would like for it to be called differently you can rename it before running it._
+_If you would like for it to be called differently you can rename it (you can also place it different path if you wish)._

 Install scripts you want to use from [section below](#available-scripts).